Harris Science Academy East London: Inadequacy and transfer

 In October 2019 the school trust was accused of mishandling funds.
 Investigations were made throughout 2020 by the Education and Skills Funding Agency, culminating in a report published in November 2020.
 The report concluded that multiple financial stipulations stated in the Academies Financial Handbook had been violated and funds were grossly misused on products such as a drone and camera, despite there being a severe deficit.
 Principal Perks' administrative power went unchallenged and governors were chosen based on their "connections" with him.
 Salaries and jobs were granted favourably for people affiliated with Perks, including a science department head who lacked the relevant qualifications for the job.
-Other violations included Perks keeping the school debit card outside the school premises and funds being sent to a Brexit organisation ran by Baroness Claire Fox, who also had links to the Revolutionary Communist Party.
+Other violations included Perks keeping the school debit card outside the school premises and funds being sent to a Brexit organisation ran by The Baroness Fox of Buckley, who also had links to the Revolutionary Communist Party.
 A financial notice to improve was issued soon after, forcing the trust to follow a strict quota and recommending that the school join a "strong Multi-Academy Trust".

 In 2021, during the COVID-19 pandemic, Perks became the first English headteacher who defied government guidance on mandatory face coverings in schools.
 Perks criticised the recommended mandatory face coverings as appeasing teaching unions and cited the herd immunity of East London Science School, produced as a result of previous cases in 2020, as a reason why they were not needed.
 Perks claimed that the school had not "a single positive test from a member of staff or child since December".
 Perks did however state that if mandatory coverings were legally enforced, as opposed to recommended, he would implement the mandate.
 Department for Education representative Sue Baldwin expressed concern over Perks' defiance and enquired the school over its face mask policy.
 According to Chairman Atashzai, It was decided that the school would now mandate face coverings as recommended in the government guidance, however Principal Perks refused to comment.